-On April 2020, the PRIVATICS team designed the CNIL-approved ROBERT privacy preserving exposure notification protocol, used by the French StopCovid/TousAntiCovid national app, and available since June 2nd.
+On April 2020, the PRIVATICS Inria team (FR) and the Fraunhofer (DE) colleagues designed the CNIL-approved ROBERT privacy preserving exposure notification protocol, used by the French StopCovid/TousAntiCovid national app, and available since June 2nd.
 The PRIVATICS team also designed the DESIRE protocol on May 2020, as an advanced solution.

 We followed several key goals with ROBERT:

 On April, PRIVATICS proposed a "centralized" approach that later became the foundation of StopCovid/TousAntiCovid.
 It means:

 Being centralized is clearly a plus from an epidemiological viewpoint (real-time monitoring, real-time adjustment to conditions, better statistics), compared to a decentralized scheme like GAEN.
 This is in line with our Efficiency (Goal #1) and it remains the primary goal of any exposure notification system.

 Being sovereign (Goal #2) is the only reasonable approach to keep control of citizen's health data, in a context where Alphabet enters the health insurance business.
 Being sovereign is also the only reasonable approach to keep control of the technology and minimize dependency on Google and Apple.
 For instance, CNIL insisted on May that the use of Google Re-Captcha service be removed, which has been done with StopCovid v1.1 en of June.

 Being privacy friendly (Goal #3) is no option, and one of the lessons learned is the necessity to ask our CNIL Data Protection Agency as soon as possible.
 We did it for ROBERT specifications (April CNIL report), the App development (May CNIL report), and now for operational deployment (September CNIL report, and now every 3 months).
 Thanks to that, we can say ROBERT/StopCovid is GDRP compliant.